 While feeling dizzy on occasion is usually nothing to worry about, chronically feeling off balance or like the room is spinning may indicate a balance disorder.
-At Michigan Neurology Associates & PC, the skilled neurology team offers on-site diagnostics for balance disorders at each of their locations serving the Metro Detroit area in Clinton Township, St. Clair Shores, Utica, and Westland, Michigan.
+At Michigan Neurology Associates & PC, the skilled neurology team offers on-site diagnostics for balance disorders at each of their locations serving the Metro Detroit area in Clinton Township, St. Clair Shores, and Utica, Michigan.
 You can expect a custom treatment plan that focuses on your overall health to restore balance and alleviate related symptoms.
 Schedule a consultation online or by phone today for an accurate diagnosis of a balance disorder.

 Your brain works together with gravity and other parts of your body to keep you upright.
 Systems in addition to your brain that help you stay balanced include your: